 Please see Adoption for general information on the USCIS process.
 Questions about filing I-600/I-600A/I-800/I-800A petitions, home study requirements or other documentation requirements should be directed to the USCIS office in Bangkok.
 Questions about obtaining an immigrant visa for a child adopted in Hong Kong and Macau should be directed to the Consulate General’s Immigrant Visa Unit.

 Immigrant Visa Unit contact information

 E-mail: Please use the Visa Inquiry Form on our website.

 26 Garden Road, Hong Kong

-I need to be fingerprinted for a USCIS service such as adjustment of status, re-entry permit, adoption or a naturalization application.
+I need to be fingerprinted for an adoption application.
 Does the Consulate General offer fingerprinting services?

 I would like to learn more about intercountry adoptions or the Hague convention.

 Where can I get an expeditious naturalization certificate and passport for my adopted child?